 In the Electrical Engineering team, we routinely design sophisticated electro-mechanical devices ranging from tiny microcontrolled implants to large computed tomography systems; from wellness and diagnostic devices to life-supporting equipment.
 We design all our boards in house, from flexi-rigid up to multilayer, high density designs.
 We’re solving problems that have not yet been solved.
 We’re usually starting from a blank white board.

 Our EE team is comprised of 14 talented individuals spanning from early career to seasoned engineers with 30+ years of experience in electronic design & development.
-We typically hire one co-op per semester.
+We typically hire multiple co-op students per semester.

 As a co-op, expect to spin one or more PCBs during your term, from schematic all the way to bench testing.
 In addition, you will be assisting our engineers in complex designs through task such as: electronic parts selection, circuit analysis & simulation, schematic capture, PCB layout, functional testing and troubleshooting.
 We’ll support you through these tasks so you gain an improved understanding of what’s really important in electronic design.